-- a. identify the components of risk and how these components may interrelate; - appraise the entity and the, potentially complex, economic environment within which it operates as a means of identifying and evaluating the risk of material misstatement; - c. identify and appraise the risks, including analysing qualitative and quantitative data using audit data analytics software, arising from, or affecting, a potentially complex set of business processes and circumstances and assess their implications for the engagement; - d. identify significant business risks (including those arising from cyber security and technological advances including cloud computing, cryptocurrencies and robotic process automations) and assess their potential impact upon the financial statements and the audit engagement; - e. evaluate the impact of risk and materiality in preparing the audit plan, for example the nature, timing and extent of audit procedures; - f. determine analytical procedures, where appropriate using appropriate data analysis tools, at the planning stage using technical knowledge of corporate reporting, data analytics software and skills of financial statement analysis;
+- a. appraise the entity and the, potentially complex, economic environment within which it operates as a means of identifying and evaluating the risk of material misstatement: - identify and appraise the risks, including analysing qualitative and quantitative data using audit data analytics software, arising from, or affecting, a potentially complex set of business processes and circumstances and assess their implications for the engagement; - c. identify significant business risks (including those arising from fraud, cyber security and technological advances including cloud computing, cryptocurrencies and robotic process automations) and assess their potential impact upon the financial statements and the audit engagement; - d. evaluate the impact of risk and materiality in preparing the audit plan, for example the nature, timing and extent of audit procedures; - e. determine analytical procedures, where appropriate using appropriate data analysis tools, at the planning stage using technical knowledge of corporate reporting, data

-- g. evaluate the components of audit risk for a specified scenario using data analytics software when appropriate, including the interactions of inherent risk, control risk and detection risk, considering their complementary and compensatory nature; - h. interrogate an organisation's accounting records using data analytics software to identify audit risks and communicate with the audit team; - i. show professional scepticism in assessing the risk of material misstatement, having regard to the reliability of management; - j. evaluate, where appropriate, the need for, and extent of reliance to be placed on expertise from other parties to support audit processes including when to challenge the extent and working practices of other parties; and - k. develop and appraise, based upon planning procedures, an appropriate audit strategy and detailed audit plan or extracts.
+- analytics software and skills of financial statement analysis; - f. evaluate the components of audit risk for a specified scenario using data analytics software when appropriate, including the interactions of inherent risk, control risk and detection risk, considering their complementary and compensatory nature; - g. interrogate an organisation's accounting records using data analytics software to identify audit risks and communicate with the audit team; - h. show professional scepticism in assessing the risk of material misstatement, having regard to the reliability of management; - evaluate, where appropriate, the need for, and extent of reliance to be placed on expertise from other parties to support audit processes including when to challenge the extent and working practices of other parties; and - j. develop and appraise, based upon planning procedures, an appropriate audit strategy and detailed audit plan or extracts.